 "Performance expectations go beyond a job description and include a range of expected outcomes – for example, the impact of the work on the organization, expectations on level of service rendered to clients and co-workers, and the organizational values demonstrated by the employee," said Wee.

-Since the position of an employee affects their performance expectations, Wee created the following table to illustrate the performance expectations for different job levels:
+Since an employee's position affects their performance expectations, Wee created this table to illustrate the performance expectations for different job levels:

 |Position level of employee||Performance expectations|